Picture this: a multi-day conference is in full swing, thousands of attendees are engaged, and everything is running smoothly. A dream, right?

 Efficient technology can streamline registration, coordinate vendors, engage attendees, and generate valuable analytics and insights to enhance future events.

-There are several areas where technology comes into play:
+There are several areas where technology comes into play and here are some event planning best practices:

 Security and health and safety measures are also vital to a successful event.
 This includes guaranteeing the safety of attendees and staff, as well as safeguarding the event's assets.